ros-navigation/navigation2/sphinx_doc/tutorials/docs/writing_new_costmap2d_plugin.rst

 Overview
 ========

-This tutorial shows how to create your own simple `ROS plugin <http://wiki.ros.org/pluginlib>`_ for Costmap2D.
+This tutorial shows how to create your own simple `plugin <http://wiki.ros.org/pluginlib>`_ for Costmap2D.

 Before starting the tutorial, please check this `video <https://vimeo.com/106994708>`_ which contains information about Costmap2D layers design and plugins basic operational principals.